His aim: helping a woman trapped inside a Mexico City building, before it's too late.

 Muncie's story was one of countless tales of survival after the devastating quake, which killed hundreds of thousands of people

-United States: The last person pulled from the towers
+United States: Last person pulled from towers on 9/11

 Rescuers found Genelle Guzman-McMillan 27 hours after the north tower of the World Trade Center in New York collapsed on top of her on September 11, 2001.